martin-wegmann/RNN_climate_reconstruction/README.md

 # RNN for field reconstruction

-Currently, this is the repository for the code of the publication XXXXXX
+Currently, this is the repository for the code of the [publication Artificial intelligence achieves easy-to-adapt nonlinear global temperature reconstructions using minimal local data](https://www.nature.com/articles/s43247-023-00872-9)

 The code is split into three Jupyter Notebooks: